 The Dutch village of Gowanus centered around what is now 24th to 28th Streets.
 Travelers of the time made their way along the bay on a Lenape pathway, and the Gowanus Road, which was opened in 1704, followed a similar route.
 Though the Gowanus Road was closed in the early nineteenth century, when Third Avenue was opened, you can still see it indicated on maps in the early 1900's, a ghostly pair of broken lines rising and falling below the avenue.
 Its movement mirrors a Gowanus Bay tidal graph.

 The Bennet House, which has been acknowledged as the first Dutch house in Brooklyn, was located somewhere between the current 26th and 28th Streets.
 It was built around 1636, but was burned down in 1643, described by Henry Stiles in his History of Brooklyn as "a year of blood."
 The house was re-built on the same site, and eventually demolished when Third Avenue came into being.
-This appears to put in the twilight expressway zone currently inhabited by cars, trucks, and tourist buses on their off-hours rest breaks.
+This appears to put it in the twilight expressway zone currently inhabited by cars, trucks, and tourist buses on their off-hours rest breaks.
 It's hard to pinpoint the exact spot, but this one, at 27th, seems about right.

 Today the village boundaries are anchored by the Lopez Byway auto-shop ("30 Years of Honest Business"), Hilti construction tools, the Edward F. Lukoski VFW Post, and (approximately) the Lovers Lane video store, or a vacant lot.
 A resonant quartet.